pranavr11/pranavr11.github.io/course_reviews.markdown

 Spring 2025
 - **15-150: Functional Programming**
-  A recursion-heavy, "mathy" version of 15-122.
+  A recursion-heavy, "mathy" parallel to 15-122.
 Introduces the idea of functional programming -- a fundamentally different perspective on how one codes.
 Much cleaner than 15-122 and extremely enjoyable.
 Each homework assignment functions as a set of short puzzles, with elegant solutions usually 8-10 lines in length.
 - **15-251: Great Theoretical Ideas in Computer Science** Fantastically taught class.
 Amazing TAs, textbook, lectures, you name it.
 Despite being a 200-level CS Core, this functions as an intro course to the many aspects of theoretical computer science that one can study at CMU.
 Each week or two will introduce a new aspect of CS theory, building upon previous topics and a fundamental basis of problem solving.
 We covered graph theory, complexity theory, probability, and randomized algorithms, to name a few modules.
 The most fun course I've taken at CMU.
 - **15-213: Introduction to Computer Systems**